 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-If you’re looking for a safe and socially distanced getaway this fall and winter, here’s a list of where you can and can’t travel to within the United States during the age of the coronavirus.
+If you’re looking for a safe and socially distanced getaway, here’s a list of where you can and can’t travel to within the United States.
 The following list does not account for any other travel restrictions besides alerts related to the pandemic at hand.

 The following states currently do not have coronavirus-related travel restrictions for intrastate travelers (these are subject to change):